jeroennoten/Laravel-AdminLTE/README.md

 `data`         | Array with `data-*` attributes for the item.
 `active`       | To define when the item should have the active style.

-Now, we give a better explanations for some of the previous attributes:
+Now, we going to give detailed explanations for some of the previous attributes:

 - The __`route`__ attribute: